-The basic idea of cDEP is intuitive. cDep first "colors" each program variable that stores a configuration parameter value based on static taint analysis-variables associated with different parameters have different colors and one variable could have multiple colors if its value is derived from multiple parameters. cDep then analyzes the dependencies between the colored variables using the source code patterns summarized in §4.
+The basic idea of CDEP is intuitive.
+CDEP first colors each program variable that stores a parameter value based on static taint analysis-variables associated with different parameters have different colors and one variable could have multiple colors if its value is derived from multiple parameters.
+CDEP then analyzes the dependencies between the colored variables using the source code patterns summarized in §4.
 If the variables match the patterns of a specific configuration dependency type, CDEP records the corresponding configuration parameters and reports a dependency between them.
-Figure 2 shows the workflow of cDep.